Imke - Urban spaces for bees

 Union Investment launched its Imke bee project at 33 locations in 2020.
 In cooperation with the non-profit association Stadtbienen e.V., two bee colonies were set up in bee boxes at each of the properties.
-Until today, this number has grown to a total of 60 locations with 120 bee colonies and around 2 million bees.
-In addition, nesting aids for wild bees have been installed at the sites.
+Until today, this number has grown to a total of 66 locations with 132 bee colonies and around 2,2 million bees.
+In addition, nesting aids for wild bees have been installed at many of the sites.

 Giving wings to sustainability

 Ecological beekeeping and the well-being of the bees are central to our Imke Project.
 Therefore our beekeepers only harvest the surplus honey.